New Areas of Emphasis! Effective Fall 2017!

 Course requirements for a geography degree move students through a core curriculum and expose them to foundational perspectives in human geography, physical geography and geographic methods.
-From there, students are encouraged to pursue, with the consultation of an advisor, one of the following emphasis areas (click on each title to display a requirement list):
+From there, students are encouraged to pursue, with the consultation of an advisor, up to two of the following emphasis areas (click on each title to display a requirement list):

 - Remote Sensing of the Environment: Remote sensing relies on measurements of electromagnetic radiation to monitor the Earth and its environmental systems using satellites, aircraft, sensor networks and UAVs.
 This emphasis allows students to get in-depth, valuable knowledge on how remote sensing data are collected, processed, and used for a mulititude of applications.
 Remote sensing skills are increasingly sought after in a variety of disciplines, and by many employers in enviornmental and intelligence fields.